jasonjiajs/insta-fb-tiktok-boston-restaurants/README.md

 <img src="https://github.com/jasonjiajs/insta-fb-tiktok-boston-restaurants/assets/90637415/7229468d-9eea-4774-adcf-9768ff17d865" width="600" />

 ## Impact - Life Alive Organic Cafe
 We pitched our recommendations to Kaitlyn Mailly, the social media coordinator of Life Alive Organic Cafe.
 She expressed strong interest in our project as her marketing team is also considering ramping up activity on Tiktok relative to Instagram and Facebook, which currently serve as their main social media channels.
-We are currently discussing how we can further collaborate, and are in the midst of signing an NDA.
+We are currently discussing how we can further collaborate, and have signed an NDA.